ChunmingHe/SEE/README.md

 Run both steps in one code block:

-Step 1: Train the small model
+Step 1: Train the segmenter
 ```bash
 python Train.py  --epoch YOUR_EPOCH  --lr YOUR_LEARNING_RATE  --batchsize YOUR_BATCH_SIZE  --trainsize YOUR_TRAINING_SIZE  --train_root YOUR_TRAININGSETPATH  --val_root  YOUR_VALIDATIONSETPATH  --save_path YOUR_CHECKPOINTPATH
 ```
 Step 2: Co-training with SAM
+The pretrained model is stored in Google Drive.
+After downloading, please change the file path in the corresponding code.
 ```bash
 python segment-anything/train_semi_single_withsam.py
 ```